 This is his message to other law firms: “It’s something you should do, period.
 There’s no question about it.”

-What Live Chat Does for Law Firms: A Conversation Starter
+How Live Chat Helps Law Firms: A Conversation Starter

 You put your phone number on your website so prospective clients will call you.
 You probably also use online forms people can fill out.

-Live Chat creates another opportunity for prospects to talk to your law firm and become clients, said Alex Ludwig, senior account executive at Firmidable.
+Live Chat for law firms creates another opportunity for prospects to talk to you and become clients, said Doug Cardinale, a senior account manager at Firmidable.
 “I’ve heard nothing but good reviews from law firms around the country,” he said.

 If your law firm is not yet using Live Chat, you should explore the following: